 If you are interested in volunteering at your child's school, please contact your child's teacher or the main office.
-There are volunteer opportunities in the classroom, Media Center, office and projects that may be done from home.
+There may be volunteer opportunities in the classroom, Media Center, office andor projects that may be done from home.
 Volunteers working with students must follow the procedures and school board policy for background checks.